Investigating Berezinskii-Kosterlitz-Thouless phase transitions in Kagome spin ice by quantifying Monte Carlo process: Distribution of Hamming distances: Probing BKT transition by quantifying MC procedure

 In the following, we focus on the evolution of the first peak, which starts from ${\cal D}_0=0$ at the zero temperature.
 The position $D_0$ and the effective height $1/\Delta\sqrt{2\pi}$ as a function of $T$ for various $L$ is displayed in Fig.~\ref{fig:Mu_A} (a) and (b), respectively.
 For both curves, there is an anomalous close to $T_{c1}$ and a discontinuous that is greater than $T_{c2}$.
 The latter rapidly decreases as $L$ increases, and its position is always the same in the two panels in Fig.~\ref{fig:Mu_A}.
 This information on possible transitions is similar to the order parameter $M$ and looks more prospective in detecting transitions than the specific heat.
 Therefore, we try a similar scaling procedure for the $1/\Delta\sqrt{2\pi}$ as the order parameter with a general BKT scaling form:

 where $b$ is the scaling exponent.
 Here we choose only $1/\Delta\sqrt{2\pi}$ for scaling since ${\cal D}_0$ is bounded up to 0.5.
 Different from the scaling of $M$ and $\chi_M$ where the exponent $\eta$ is known, here we have three parameters to be determined, and the searching for the best data collapse is carried out in the three-dimensional parameter space $\{T_c,b,c\}$.
 Nevertheless, the minimization process generates very good data collapse and critical points.
-Both critical points greatly agree with that obtained from the scaling of the order parameter and its susceptibility.
+As shown in Fig.~\ref{fig:A_scaling}, both critical points nicely agree with that obtained from the scaling of the order parameter and its susceptibility.

-Noted that the discontinuous point greater than $T_{c2}$ in Fig.~\ref{fig:Mu_A} may possibly indicate the real critical point, we mark it as $T^*_{c2}$ and examine its extrapolated value in the thermodynamic limit.
+Besides the scaling, one can also estimate the critical point from the finite-size extrapolation in case the finite-size critical points can be determined.
+As shown in Fig.~\ref{fig:Mu_A} (a), there is a shape jump before the peak center ${\cal D}_0$ reaches its uncorrelated value $0.5$ in the disordered phase, and an anomaly occurs for the peak height at the same temperature in Fig.~\ref{fig:Mu_A} (b).
+We consider the first point right after the jump as the finite-size critical point (marked as $T^*_{c2}$) and examine its extrapolated value in the thermodynamic limit.
 In the BTK transition, the finite-size shift of the critical point scales as $\propto 1/\ln^2(L)$~\cite{Sandvik2010}, thus in Fig.~\ref{fig:T_star}(a) we displayed the size-dependence of $T^*_{c2}$ in the same scale.
 This extrapolation successfully catches the critical point, and the extrapolated $T^*_{c2}(\infty)$ agrees surprisingly well with the $M$ scaling.
 We are then interested in whether one can take a similar extrapolation procedure from the order parameter.
 Here we extract the more distinct anomalous for the absolute value $|M|$ in Fig.~\ref{fig:ML}(a) from its susceptibility

 The data of $\chi_{|M|}$ is displayed in Fig.~\ref{fig:T_star}(b), where the $T_{c2}^*(L)$ is determined by the position of the sharp peak.
-In Fig.~\ref{fig:T_star}(a), the extrapolation of $T_{c2}$ from $\chi_{|M|}$ get the the same critical $T_{c2}$ in the thermodynamic limit.
+In Fig.~\ref{fig:T_star}(a), the extrapolation of the critical point from $\chi_{|M|}$ gives us the same $T_{c2}^*$ in the thermodynamic limit, as shown in Table~\ref{tab:Tc}.
 In summary, quantifying the MC procedure with the distribution of $\cal D$ catches the correct critical points, and the $P({\cal D})$ peak features a similar critical behavior with the order parameter and its susceptibility.